1972 Football League Cup final: Match review

 Both sides reached the final after semi-final ties with Chelsea beating Tottenham Hotspur and Stoke, West Ham United.
 The match took place on 4 March 1972 at Wembley Stadium in front of 97,852 with around 35,000 travelling down from Stoke-on-Trent.

 Despite it being Stoke's first major final they showed no signs of nerves as they took the game to the "Blues" and after only five minutes, a long throw-in from Peter Dobing was headed on by Denis Smith.
 Chelsea's defence panicked and Terry Conroy was quickest to react to put Stoke into the lead.
 Chelsea improved their game, but it was Stoke who should have scored again with both Dobing and Jimmy Greenhoff being denied by the agile Peter Bonetti.
 A rare mistake from Alan Bloor inside his own goal-area brought Chelsea an equaliser just before half-time with Peter Osgood taking full advantage.

 After the break Stoke again forced Chelsea back into their own half and although the play became rather scrappy both sides should have scored.
 But then on 73 minutes George Eastham scored a second goal for Stoke after Greenhoff's shot was only blocked by Bonetti.
 Gordon Banks made a number of saves to keep Stoke's one goal advantage intact and Stoke held out to secure their first major trophy.
 The club marked the achievement by parading the trophy in an open top bus around Stoke-on-Trent.
+Stoke's victory meant that 12 different teams had won the competition in its first 12 seasons.